A Stick to Lick

 - Stick of candy, pretzel stick, carrot stick (optional)

-Tell the children that they will pretend to lick treats on a stick while they add sounds to the -ick ending to make words such as lick, pick, and stick.
+The children will pretend to lick treats on a stick while they add sounds to the -ick ending to make words such as lick, pick, and stick.

 Pretend to lick things on a stick